 The Crisis, Assessment, Response and Education (CARE) Team is a group of University administrators that meets regularly to evaluate concerning behaviors of Montclair State University students.
 Students referred to the CARE Team are expressing behavior that causes community members to be concerned.
 The CARE Team collects information about referred students and identifies and enacts appropriate strategies and responses for addressing the situation with the goal of supporting the student.

-The Center for Leadership Development hosts many events held around campus.
+Leadership Development hosts many events held around campus.
 If you are interested in getting more involved on campus and becoming more knowledgeable about our community this is the right place for you!

 How You Can Get Involved